pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
-> The feature controlled by this variable is not fully functional in the current TiDB version.
-Do not change the default value.
+> The feature controlled by this variable is experimental in the current TiDB version.
+It is not recommended that you use it for production environments.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `OFF`
-- This variable controls whether read requests in SQL write statements can be pushed down to TiFlash.
+- This variable controls whether read operations in SQL statements containing `INSERT`, `DELETE`, and `UPDATE` can be pushed down to TiFlash.
+For example:

+    - `SELECT` queries in `INSERT INTO SELECT` statements (typical usage scenario: [TiFlash query result materialization](/tiflash/tiflash-results-materialization.md))
+    - `WHERE` condition filtering in `UPDATE` and `DELETE` statements

 ### tidb_enable_top_sql <span class="version-mark">New in v5.4.0</span>